Straits of Mackinac, June 9-11, 2023

 Lake Superior is home to some of the most pristine wrecks in the world.
 That’s because zebra and quagga mussels have not been able to flourish in Lake Superior as they have in the lower lakes.
 That means you can still see bare wood with paint still visible.
 On some wrecks, you can read the ship’s name painted on the transom!
 Possible wrecks include the Vienna, John Osborn, John B. Cowle, and Samuel Mather.

-Charter fee is $790 per person.
-Motel and all other travel arrangements are your responsibility.
+The charter fee covers your seat on the boat only.
+Lodging and all other travel arrangements are your responsibility.
 Maximum depth will be 200′.
-Trimix Diver certification required.
+Trimix Diver certification is required.

 SOLD OUT